Anatomy, Shoulder and Upper Limb, Arm Structure and Function

 Nerve roots of C5 and C6 supply the axillary nerve.
 As it courses through the axilla, it transverses between the axillary artery posteriorly and the subscapularis muscles anteriorly.
 It then exits posteriorly through the quadrangular space, accompanied by the posterior circumflex humeral artery.
 The axillary nerve supplies the deltoid muscle, as well as one of the four rotator cuff muscles, the teres minor.
 It also provides sensory innervation via the upper lateral cutaneous nerve of the arm.
 The axillary nerve is commonly damaged via trauma to the shoulder or dislocation of the humerus.
 Injury results in failure of abduction of the arm as well as atrophy of the deltoid and loss of sensation in the upper lateral arm.

 The radial nerve has supply from every root of the brachial plexus, C5 through TI.
 It arises from the axillary region and courses with the axillary artery, exiting posteriorly.
 It travels down the posterior surface of the humerus in the radial groove.
-It then wraps laterally around the arm where it meets and courses near the brachial artery.
-It then courses over the lateral epicondyle where it splits into the deep and superficial branch.
-The deep branch supplies motor innervation to most of the muscles in the posterior compartment of the forearm, which the superficial branch supplies sensory innervation to the posterior surface of the hand and fingers.
+It then wraps laterally around the arm, where it meets and courses near the brachial artery.
+It then courses over the lateral epicondyle, where it splits into the deep and superficial branches.
+The deep branch supplies motor innervation to most of the muscles in the posterior compartment of the forearm, while the superficial branch supplies sensory innervation to the posterior surface of the hand and fingers.
 In the course of the radial nerve down the arm, it also supplies cutaneous innervation via the lower lateral cutaneous nerve of the arm, the posterior cutaneous nerve of the arm, and the posterior cutaneous nerve of the forearm, besides the superficial branch.
-The radial nerve is commonly injured in midshaft fractures of the humerus, which results in motor deficits to the triceps and extensor muscles of the forearm and wrist-drop.
+The radial nerve is commonly injured in midshaft fractures of the humerus, which results in motor deficits to the triceps and extensor muscles of the forearm and wrist drop.

 Muscles